 Access Gap Cover

-Emergency Services Health’s scheme to eliminate or reduce out-of-pocket expenses for medical services (doctors, diagnostic imaging/radiology, and pathology) during hospital stays.
-The Australian Health Service Alliance has recently written to Australian medical practitioners advising them about the launch of Emergency Services Health and our participation in Access Gap Cover.
-If the medical practice is not yet aware of us, or has not received their notification, ask them to contact our office on 1300 703 703, we are here to help.
+The Fund's Scheme to eliminate or reduce out-of-pocket expenses for medical services (doctors, diagnostic imaging/radiology, and pathology) during hospital stays.
+If the medical practice is not yet aware of us, ask them to contact our office on 1300 703 703, we are here to help.

 Accident & Emergency Facility Fee

 A fee charged to patients by private hospitals for the treatment in an accident and emergency department.
 It is not covered by Medicare or private health insurance.

 The maximum benefit payable for services received during any calendar year for particular services or groups of services per person unless stated otherwise.
 The Annual Maximums start new on the 1st of January each year (orthodontics maximum is determined by length of membership based on anniversary year).

-The amount payable by Emergency Services Health to you, or on your behalf to a service provider in respect of a claim made relating to the provision of health services, treatment, care, or goods by a recognised provider.
+The amount payable by the Fund to you, or on your behalf to a service provider in respect of a claim made relating to the provision of health services, treatment, care, or goods by a recognised provider.

 From January 1 to December 31.

-A request submitted by a member to Emergency Services Health for the payment of benefits for hospital treatment, in-patient medical treatment or extras treatment.
+A request submitted by a member to the Fund for the payment of benefits for hospital treatment, in-patient medical treatment or extras treatment.
 All claims must be made within two years of receiving treatment.